 It's even in the name of that sweet, warm beverage you slurp on cold winter nights, and on the ingredients list of every brownie recipe.
 But hot cocoa and cocoa powder are not the only products we consume made from Theobroma cacao; they're just some of the most common.

 In fact, the most commonly consumed form of cacao is probably in the form of chocolate (another industry in which the cocoa vs. cacao debate lives on).
 In my experience, a chocolate maker who refers to the beans as cacao often bought their beans from a Latin American country.

 That's where most of the world's organic and high-quality cacao comes from.
 This has changed over the last few years, however, as more & more craft chocolate makers have started their businesses.

 On the other hand, makers who call the beans "cocoa" are often buying beans from Africa or Asia, or possibly grew up in a country where the tree was called "cocoa," and "cacao" was its scientific name.

 People tend to think of cocoa and cacao as being different products of the cacao bean, when really they're just different names and implications for the same product.

-Smaller chocolate makers tend to call their ingredient “cacao” and source from smaller cacao plantations with more careful processing and attention to detail.
-They then turn said cacao into less-processed chocolate products, and maybe even a variety of products featuring bit of cacao beans (called nibs).
+Smaller chocolate makers tend to call their ingredient cacao and source from smaller cacao plantations with more careful processing and attention to detail.
+They then turn said cacao into less-processed chocolate products, and maybe even a variety of cocoa products featuring bits of cacao beans (called nibs).

-Therefore, products calling themselves "cacao" something or other tend to be less-processed and use less sugar, though many natural food companies are using this as marketing leverage.
+Therefore, products calling themselves "cacao" something or other tend to be less-processed and use less added sugar, though many natural food companies are using this as marketing leverage.
 "Cocoa" is not necessarily an over-processed version of the cacao fruit, but it often is.